 Chatbots also have enormous potential to help Amazon significantly cut labor costs, and other companies should take note.
 Public Tableau suggests that 30% of customer service positions in the US could be automated through chatbots, saving an estimated $23 billion in annual salaries.

 Chatbots will also help Amazon drive brand engagement.
-In the same way a website, blog, or Facebook page would deliver content, Amazon can use chatbots to push content to their customers.
-The major difference being that the content can be interactive and personalized.
+In the same way, a website, blog, or Facebook page would deliver content, Amazon can use chatbots to push content to their customers.
+The major difference is that the content can be interactive and personalized.

 Unleashing chatbots into the customer service world has been a stroke of genius on Amazon’s part, matching technology with necessity.
-Chatbots will only get better, stronger, more versatile with time as we move towards the perfect CRM solution and Amazon is already on the way.
+Chatbots will only get better, stronger, more versatile with time as we move towards the perfect CRM solution, and Amazon is already on the way.
 Be sure to read our blog post on the future of CRM if you’re interested in the future growth of this technology alongside business workflow.
-In addition, have a look at our blog post that explores how Clickatell Touch is using artificial intelligence to revolutionize CRM.
+Find out more about Clickatell Touch here.